adhocore/slack-disable-wysiwyg-bookmarklet/README.md

 ### Browser bookmarklet

-1. Copy the contents of `index.js`
+1. Copy the contents of [`browser.js`](./browser.js)
-2. Paste into the URL field of a browser bookmark, and prepend the text with `javascript:`
+2. Paste into the URL field of a browser bookmark
 3. Navigate to a Slack workspace in that browser
 4. Execute the bookmarklet to disable the WYSIWYG editor
 5. Repeat each time you reload slack

+> **Chrome**: Visit `chrome://bookmarks/`, drag and drop this bookmarklet in visible area of bookmarks bar at top so you can execute it anytime.

 ### In the desktop app